44 Flying Fast – Supersonic & Hypersonic Flight

 Variable Sweep Supersonic Wing Designs

-To widen an aircraft’s flight envelope, designers strive to meld the benefits of different aircraft shapes that are known to perform well in different flight regimes.
-For example, for a supersonic airplane, it is desirable to combine the benefits of efficient subsonic and supersonic flight.
-These benefits can be accomplished by using a variable-sweep or “swing-wing” design, as shown below.
-However, it is not an easy solution to engineer, in part, because of the extra mechanical complexity and a significant weight penalty.
+To widen an airplane’s flight envelope, designers strive to meld the benefits of different airplane shapes that perform well in various flight regimes.
+For example, combining the benefits of efficient subsonic and supersonic flight is desirable.
+As shown below, these benefits can be accomplished using a variable-sweep or “swing-wing” design.
+However, it is not always a possible engineering solution, partly because of the extra mechanical complexity and a significant weight penalty.

-Examples of military variable sweep or “swing-wing” aircraft, which are designed to give the aerodynamic benefits of both subsonic and supersonic light.
+Examples of military variable sweep or “swing-wing” airplanes, which are designed to take advantage of the aerodynamic benefits of both subsonic and supersonic flight.

-A disadvantage of such a swing-wing airplane is the added structural weight and complexity of the sweep pivot joint and associated actuator mechanisms.
-Also, it has been found that variable geometry wings are more challenging to make stealthy, which is a big concern for the military because the design is more structurally challenging to build than a regular (fixed) supersonic wing.
-Another issue with a variable-sweep wing is that it is impossible to use pylon stations on the outer (swing) part of the wing.
-An examination of any military fighter airplane will show that wing pylons are generally always needed to carry bombs and air-launched weapons.
+One disadvantage of such a swing-wing airplane is the added structural weight and complexity of the sweep pivot joint and associated actuator mechanisms.
+Also, variable geometry wings are more challenging to make stealthy, which is a big concern for the military.

 Engines for Supersonic Flight